ymollard/python-advanced-slides/exercises.md

 ---
 ## Part 2: Lockdown implementation

 1. In `next()`, check if the cases has reached the critical level.
-If yes, substitute the regular R0 for the "lockdown" R0
+If yes, substitute the regular R0 by the "lockdown" R0

 2. Revert to the regular R0 when the number of cases is below the critical level again